 Who can participate?

-By using traditional, non-invasive tools such as MRI and ultrasound, UF Health researchers will measure and estimate the pancreas volumes of four sets of individuals between the ages of 10 and 45 years of age:
+UF Health researchers will measure and estimate the pancreas volumes of four sets of individuals between the ages of 8 and 25 years of age:

 - People who have recently been diagnosed with Type 1 diabetes

 - People at little risk of developing the disease who are matched with the other groups based on age, gender, and BMI.

 - People at risk of developing Type 1 diabetes due to the presence of serum autoantibodies (those with single and multiple autoantibodies)